reouno/swpdl/README.md

-# Deeplex: Tensorflow deep learning experiment tool
+# A Simple Wrapper for Python Deep learning Frameworks

 ## Rule of network definition files